MainulDip/iOS-study/apps-mixed-uikit-swiftui/uinavigationcontroller-uikit/first-tab-bar-navigation/README.md

 To set a UINavigation Controller as one of the Tab-Bar's item > First embed a (separate) ViewController into UINavigationController > then the same `ctrl + drag` from the `Tab Bar` Controller to `UINavigationController`.

+### Connection Storyboard ViewControllers to Code Controllers:
+Inside Story Board, every ViewController has option in `Identity Inspector` > `Custom Class` section to bind with a `ViewController.swift` file.

+`Identity Inspector` and `Attribute Inspector` are the mostly visited place in story board.

 ### Setting Icons Storyboard:
 As all VCs are mapped into `Tab Bar` Controller, each VC (Scene) will get an new entry (same level as `view`) to set it's `Tab Bar Item` section inside `Identity Inspector`.